Discover the 6 best methods to measure body fat percentage accurately. Learn their advantages, limitations, and importance for your fitness journey.

 Limitations:

-This method involves measuring skinfold thickness at specific sites on the body, such as the triceps, abdomen, and thigh.
-The measurements are then used to estimate total body fat percentage using prediction equations.
+This method involves measuring the skinfold thickness at various sites of the body, such as the triceps, abdomen, thigh, etc. Predictive equations use these measurements to calculate a whole-body percentage of fat.

 Advantages: